 If during treatment, any part of the braces is sharp and causing irritation, putting a buffer between the metal and the cheek to move the cheek away from the metal will provide some relief in the short-term until you can see your orthodontist.
 Orthodontic wax can be used to provide a buffer and some other alternatives are suggested below.

 - Drying the braces before applying the wax will help it stick better.

-- Pinch off a small piece of wax and roll it into a ball the size of a small pea.
+- Pinch off a small piece of wax and roll it into a ball.
 Flatten the ball and wedge the wax over and around the area of the braces causing irritation.
 The less wax you use, the less likely it is to dislodge during mouth function and the longer it will stay on.

 - Warming the wax in your fingers will make it softer, stickier and easier to apply.